Bridging the Gap Between Object Detection and User Intent via Query-Modulation

 \subsection{Multi-Task Query-Modulated Detector}

-In this Section we analyze the performance achieved QMD when trained for both query-modulated detection and standard object detection, as described in Sec.~\ref{sec:multi_task_multi_class_qml_detector}.
-We consider both mobile and the server models, and we evaluate them on both COCO and Open Images Detection v4~\cite{OpenImages}, for both object-detection, and query-modulated detection.
+In this Section we analyze the performance achieved by QMD trained for both query-modulated detection and standard object detection, as described in \cref{sec:multi_task_multi_class_qml_detector}.

-Results for OID and COCO are summarized in Tab.~\ref{tab:multi_task_qmd_results}.
-As it can be seen, on OID QMD achieves +11.8\% on SLD AP with respect to the multi-class detector, while still matching its performance on the on the multi-class detection metric.
-We believe the reason for this large improvement lies in the increased difficulty of the box classification problem.
-The number of labels in OID v4 (600) is more than 7x COCO (80).
+Results for OID-v4 and COCO-17 are summarized in \cref{tab:multi_task_qmd_results}.
+With multi-task training QMD is able to match the standard detector DET mAP, while still providing large gains on SLD / KLD (+11.8\% on OID).
 As shown in Fig.~\ref{fig:multiclass_vs_qmd}, by conditioning on the desired labels, QMD is able to detect the desired objects even when they are missed, or wrongly labelled when using the model as a multi-class detector.
 For a per-class analysis of the results, please refer to the supplementary material.

-\textit{To summarize, with minimal cost it is possible to augment an object detector with the ability of leveraging user queries to significantly improve localization AP for the desired labels.
-This is specifically useful for large-scale detection problems, where class-confusion is an issue.}
+\textit{To summarize, it is possible to augment an object detector with the ability of leveraging user queries to significantly improve SLD and KLD AP for the desired labels, while preserving the DET mAP when no query is specified.}